2019 Rugby World Cup: World Rugby criticises performance of own referees

 Controversy has raged around the performance of referees after several incidents were missed or overlooked in the weekend's matches.

-The most blatant involved Wallabies winger Reece Hodge who escaped any on field sanction for his high shot which left powerful Fijian openside Peceli Yato concussed.
+The most blatant involved Wallabies winger Reece Hodge who escaped any on field sanction after his high shot left powerful Fijian openside Peceli Yato concussed.
 Hodge has since been cited but that was no consolation for Fiji.

+French referee Jerome Garces produced another talking point when he opted not to hand out a yellow card to the Springboks for what seemed an obvious cynical infringement when the All Blacks were hot on attack midway through the first half in Yokohama.

-The cleanout involving Irish props Cian Healy and Tadhg Furlong that ended Scotland flanker Hamish Watson's tournament is another instance to have drawn attention.
+The cleanout involving Irish props Cian Healy and Tadhg Furlong that ended Scotland flanker Hamish Watson's tournament is another instance that has drawn attention.

-The breakdown remains a fraught area, and incidents always appear worse when slowed down, but World Rugby are clearly keen to drawn a line in the sand at the start of the tournament.
+The breakdown remains a fraught area, and incidents always appear worse when slowed down, but World Rugby are clearly keen to drawn a line in the sand at the start of this tournament.

-The offside line, constantly flaunted by the line-speed that now dominates the game, is another area in need of much more scrutiny, while several forward passes have also been missed.
+The offside line, constantly flaunted by the line-speed that now dominates the game, is another area in need of immediate attention, while several forward passes have also been missed.

 "Following the usual review of matches, the match officials team recognise that performances over the opening weekend of Rugby World Cup 2019 were not consistently of the standards set by World Rugby and themselves, but World Rugby is confident of the highest standards of officiating moving forward," World Rugby's statement reads.